jdjake/Notes/NonMath/Philosophy/MathPhilosophyEssays.md

 ## Quotes:

-“Les hommes ne s’entendent pas, parce qu’ils ne parlent pas la même langue et qu’il y a des langues qui ne s’apprennent pas.
-[Men do not get along because they do not speak the same language and there are languages ​​that cannot be learned.]”
+Les hommes ne s'entendent pas, parce qu'ils ne parlent pas la même langue et qu’il y a des langues qui ne s’apprennent pas.
+(Men do not get along because they do not speak the same language and there are languages that cannot be learned). - Henri Poincar\'{e}.